cyschneck/centerline-width/README.md

 Please acknowledge the use of this software in any publications:

 ```
-"River centerline/width extraction software was provided by C. Schneck and U.Schneck, and is available at URL: https://github.com/cyschneck/centerline-width."
+"River centerline/width extraction software was provided by C. Y. Schneck and U. G. Schneck, and is available at URL: https://github.com/cyschneck/centerline-width."
 ```

 Please send a copy of such publications to: